MarlzRana/google-dsc-intro-to-dev-ws/audienceScript.md

   - Type shell command
   - Click on install code command in path

-## Any questions?

 ## Nerd Font

-### Motivation

-- Next, we going to install a NerdFont
-- We are now getting to real customization of the terminal to get it ready for future power use
-- I have attached a NerdFont that I like, note that there are a set of them and you can choose any like from <a href="nerdfonts.com">nerdfonts.com</a>
-- The reason we have to install a NerdFont in specific and not just some general font, is that so we can get access to glyphs which are icons provided by the font
-- These glyphs are going to be used by the next thing we are going to install which is powerlevel10k to display us useful stats within our terminal as we use it hence increasing the terminal's utility

-### Technical

 - Join our Discord server
 - Install the font I have attached